 - Add strawberries, sugar, and lemon juice to the instant pot.
 Let sit for 10 minutes.
 (The sugar will help draw juice from the strawberries)

 - Close the lid and secure the pressure release valve.
 Cook on high pressure for 1 minute.
 Allow to natural release for 15 minutes.
+Do a controlled quick release when releasing the remaining pressure to make sure only steam comes from the vent.

 - Combine the cornstarch and water until smooth.
 (If it's too thick you can add a tiny bit more water until its liquid and cornstarch is completely smooth.)